ansible/ansible/docsite/rst/playbooks2.rst

 .. versionadded: 0.8

 Various 'lookup plugins' allow additional ways to iterate over data.
 Ansible will have more of these over time.
-In 0.8, the only lookup plugin that comes stock is 'with_fileglob', but you can also write your own.
+In 0.8, the only lookup plugins that comes stock are 'with_fileglob' and 'with_sequence', but you can also write your own.

 'with_fileglob' matches all files in a single directory, non-recursively, that match a pattern.
 It can be used like this::